Start9Labs/documentation/site/source/support/faq/faq-services.rst

 ---------------------------------------------
 No, currently it does not, but we plan to add that functionality in the near future.

-Are files on File browser encrypted on disk?
+Are files on File Browser encrypted on disk?
 --------------------------------------------
-No, not currently.
+Yes, but not in a way that would prevent a sophisticated attacker.

 Can others use my Cups instance?
 How does that work?
 ----------------------------------------------------